Quantization of Pseudoclassical Systems in the Schr\"odinger Realization: anticommuting variables

-Since the physical motion of a classical constrained system remains on the ``constraint surface'' where the second-class constraints vanish, it would be nice if one could set the constraints identically to zero both inside and outside of Poisson brackets and work purely with functions on the constraint surface, the reduced phase space.
-We execute this alternate approach to quantization of a constrained system here.
-To do this, the Poisson bracket on the unconstrained phase space must be replaced by the Dirac bracket on the reduced phase space, defined in Eq.~(\ref{eq:genDB}).
+Since the physical evolution of a classical constrained system must remain on the ``constraint surface'' where the second-class constraints vanish, it is possible to set the constraints identically to zero both inside and outside of Poisson brackets and work purely with functions on the constraint surface, the reduced phase space.
+We examine this approach to quantization here.
+Consistency requires that the Poisson bracket on the full phase space be replaced by the Dirac bracket \cite{Dirac:1964:LQM} on the reduced phase space,